mstksg/inCode/copy/entries/fixvec-2.md

 Note that normally, `replicate` takes an `Int` argument so that the user can give how long the resulting vector needs to be.
-However, with our new `replicate`, we don't need that `Int` argument --- the size of the vector we want can more often than not be inferred automatigically using type inference!
+However, with our new `replicate`, we don't need that `Int` argument --- the size of the vector we want can more often than not be inferred auto-magically using type inference!

-With this new cleaner type signature, we can actually see that `replicate`'s type is something very similar.
-Look at it carefuly:
+With this new cleaner type signature, we can actually see that `replicate`'s type is something very familiar.
+Look at it carefully:

 ```haskell
 replicate :: KnownNat n => a -> Vec n a